daniel-crodrigues/haskell-energy-metrics-simulator/README.md

 ## Introduction

-The Haskell MQTT Simulator generates simulated MQTT messages representing consumption and production metrics.
-These messages are based on CSV data and are sent to an MQTT broker for further processing.
+The Haskell MQTT Simulator generates events about the energy consumption and production and sends that events throught MQTT messages.

 ## Features